These Healthy Deviled Eggs are well-seasoned, creamy and made with Greek yogurt instead of mayo. Perfect healthy appetizer or a snack.

 - Green onion

-How to Make Greek Yogurt Deviled Eggs
+How to Make Healthy Deviled Eggs

-This healthy deviled eggs recipe starts by perfectly hard boiling your eggs first.
+This healthy deviled eggs recipe starts by perfectly hard boiling the eggs first.
 You want to make sure they peel nicely and the yolk doesn’t become green due to overcooking.
 I recommend to do so ahead of time.

 Step 2: Cut each egg in half lengthwise.
 Remove the yolks from the egg whites and gather them into a medium bowl.
-Mash them with a fork, then add Greek yogurt, mustard, paprika, hot sauce, salt and pepper.
+Mash with a fork, then add Greek yogurt, mustard, paprika, hot sauce, salt and pepper.

-Step 4: To pipe the mixture, I use Wilton disposable piping bag with a simple star tip.
+Step 4: To pipe the egg mixture, I use Wilton disposable piping bag with a simple star tip.
 Twist the end of the bag tight and pipe the mixture back into the groove of the egg whites.
 Don’t be shy, fill them to the brim, there is enough egg mixture for all deviled eggs.

-The Secret to Perfect Healthier Deviled Eggs
+The Secret to Perfect Healthy Deviled Eggs

 It’s in the filling.
 Or to be more precise, in piping it!